sanjulanipun/Q-SIM800C/README.md

 ## Introduction
 <img src="https://github.com/sanjulanipun/Q-SIM800C/blob/main/images/Q-SIM800C%20Front.PNG" width="300"> <img src="https://github.com/sanjulanipun/Q-SIM800C/blob/main/images/Q-SIM800C%20Back.PNG" width="293">

-The SIM800C GSM/GPRS module is a miniature GSM modem that can be used in a variety of IoT projects.
-You can use this module to do almost anything a normal cell phone can do, such as sending SMS messages, making phone calls, connecting to the Internet via GPRS, and much more.
-And because this module has Bluetooth, you can use that facility as well.
+The SIM800C GSM/GPRS module is a compact GSM modem ideal for a variety of IoT projects.
+This versatile module enables you to perform functions similar to a regular cell phone, including sending SMS messages, making phone calls, connecting to the Internet via GPRS, and more.
+Additionally, it features Bluetooth connectivity for added versatility.

-There are many problems with the current GSM modules in the market.
-Especially when the voltage increases or decreases, many problems can be seen such as the module burning or not responding to the "AT Commands" and not being active for a long time.
+Unlike many existing GSM modules, our SIM800C addresses common issues, such as module burning or unresponsiveness to "AT Commands" when voltage fluctuates.
+Our module stands out by supporting a wide voltage range, from 5V to 20V.
+For those planning to take their projects into production, it effortlessly runs on a 12V 1A Power Supply.

-So our module is unique in that it can provide a wide range of voltage from 5V to 20V.
-If you are planning to take the project to production, you can easily run this with a 12V 1A Power Supply.
+Moreover, the active light wire of the GSM module can be easily extracted and utilized, adding a captivating element to your project or product.

-Also, the active light wire of the gsm module can be taken out and used, so it can add more attraction to your project/product.
+Explore the possibilities with the SIM800C—your gateway to reliable and flexible communication in your IoT endeavors.

 ## Features & PINOUT
 <img src="https://github.com/sanjulanipun/Q-SIM800C/blob/main/images/Q-SIM800C%20Poster%20Final.jpg" width="1200">